kl0u/flink/docs/dev/datastream_execution_mode.md

 One obvious outlier case is when you want to use a bounded job to bootstrap some job state that you then want to use in an unbounded job.
-For example, by running a bounded job using STREAMING mode, taking a savepoint and then restoring that savepoint on an unbounded job.
+For example, by running a bounded job using STREAMING mode, taking a savepoint, and then restoring that savepoint on an unbounded job.
 This is a very specific use case and one that might soon become obsolete when we allow producing a savepoint as additional output of a BATCH execution job.